andreasdominik/SusiTime/docs/src/snipsHermesQnD.md

 Julia code looks very much like Python code, except of
 * there are no colons,
-* whitespaces have no meaning; blocks end with `end`,
+* whitespaces have no meaning; blocks end with an `end`,
 * sometimes types should be given explicitly.

 However Julia a typed language with all advantages; and code is run-time-compiled only once, with consequences:
-* If a function is called the first time, there is a time lack, because the compiler must finish his work before the actual code is executed.
+* If a function is called for the first time, there is a time lack, because the compiler must finish his work before the actual code is executed.
 * Future function calls will use the compiled program, making Julia code execute as fast as compiled C-code!